 This is another quality publication by Signature Press highlighting a short line railroad operating in beautiful northern California.
 The railroad is but a ghost of its former self operating only 3.3 miles of track on an as-needed basis.
-The historical photographs are obviously in B&W and most from the modern era are in color.
+The historical photographs are obviously in Black-and-White and most from the modern era are in color.
 The appendix includes a detailed roster of locomotives (both steam and diesel) plus other rolling stock.

 The McCloud River country, south and east of towering Mt.
 Shasta, was one of the premier potential logging territories of California in the late 19th century.
 A number of small operators were already in the area, though limited by inadequate transportation, when the McCloud River Lumber Company was incorporated in 1896.
 The following year, the McCloud River Railroad Company was begun by the same owners.
 From its inception,into the 1950s, the McCloud lumber mill was busy, and contributed steady traffic to the railroad.
 But as the available timber harvest declined, the lumber company and its railroad were sold to United States Plywood in 1963.
 The remnants of log movement by rail were terminated, and both timber harvest and railroad operations altered.
 In 1967, U.S. Plywood merged with Champion Paper, and a few years later the merged entity became Champion International.